CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/script-box.md

 When ready to test the configuration, click **Deploy**.
 Under the Deployment Box, search or select a deployment policy.
 Policies whose claims match the script box requirements will appear here.

 Can not find the one you need?
-Then click on **Create a new implementation policy box**.
+Then click on **Create a new deployment policy box**.

 The easiest way to understand script boxes is to build one.
 Follow this tutorial to build a simple box that says [Hello World](../Getting Started/getting-started-with-hello-world.md).